Skip to content

 ee.Filter.lte('property', 0) // less than or equal to

-filter FC by multiple criteria
+filter FC by logical criteria

 var fc_filter_and = fc.filter(